ElegantEngineeringTech/laravel-translator/README.md

 ---

-## Finding Untranslated Translations
+## Identifying Untranslated Translations

-Identify keys defined in one locale but missing in another.
+Find keys defined in one locale but missing in another.

 ### CLI Usage